-2.1.22 CRYPTOGRAPHIC OPERATION (AES DATA ENCRYPTION/DECRYPTION) (FDEAACPP20E:FCS\COP.1(F)) 2.1.22.1 FDEAAcPP20E:FCS\COP.1.1(F) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS includes a description of the key size used for encryption and the mode used for encryption.
-Section 6.1 of the ST states the TOE possesses AES XTS implementations dedicated to drive encryption/decryption.
-The TOE's implementation exclusively uses 256-bit keys.
-The TOE also utilizes an AES CBC implementation when verifying a user's password (by deriving a PBKDFv2 key from the user's password, and then using that key to decrypt a user tag, ensuring that the resulting plaintext matches the expected, fixed string).
+2.1.19.1 FDEEEcPP20E:FCS\COP.1.1(F) TSS Assurance Activities: None Defined Guidance Assurance Activities: None Defined Testing Assurance Activities: None Defined Component TSS Assurance Activities: The evaluator shall verify the TSS includes a description of the key size used for encryption and the mode used for encryption.
+Section 6.1 of the ST states that the TOE uses an AES XTS cryptographic implementation dedicated to drive encryption/decryption.
+This implementation uses AES- 256 bit keys.
 Component Guidance Assurance Activities: If multiple encryption modes are supported, the evaluator examines the guidance documentation to determine that the method of choosing a specific mode/key size by the end user is described.
-The administrator does not have to select a mode or key size so no guidance is required.
+The TOE does not support multiple encryption modes.

 Component Testing Assurance Activities: The following tests are conditional based upon the selections made in the SFR.
 AES-CBC Tests For the AES-CBC tests described below, the plaintext, ciphertext, and IV values shall consist of 128-bit blocks.
 To determine correctness, the evaluator shall compare the resulting values to those obtained by submitting the same inputs to a known-good implementation.
 These tests are intended to be equivalent to those described in NIST's AES Algorithm Validation Suite (AESAVS) (http://csrc.nist.gov/groups/STM/cavp/documents/aes/AESAVS.pdf).
 Known answer values tailored to exercise the AES-CBC implementation can be obtained using NIST's CAVS Algorithm Validation Tool or from NIST's ACPV service for automated algorithm tests (acvp.nist.gov), when available.
 It is not recommended that evaluators use values obtained from static sources such as the example NIST's AES Known Answer Test Values from the AESAVS document, or use values not generated expressly to exercise the AES-CBC implementation.
 AES-CBC Known Answer Tests KAT-1 (GFSBox):

 To test the encrypt functionality of AES-CBC, the evaluator shall supply a set of five different plaintext values for each selected key size and obtain the ciphertext value that results from AES-CBC encryption of the given plaintext using a key value of all zeros and an IV of all zeros.
+GSS CCT Assurance Activity Report Document: AAR- VID-11273 Page 32 of 77 © 2021 Gossamer Security Solutions, Inc. All rights reserved.

 To test the decrypt functionality of AES-CBC, the evaluator shall supply a set of five different ciphertext values for each selected key size and obtain the plaintext value that results from AES-CBC decryption of the given ciphertext using a key value of all zeros and an IV of all zeros.
 KAT-2 (KeySBox):